Pornography in Japan: In the 20th century

-In the late Taishō period and early Shōwa period, an artistic movement called Eroguronansensu, literally "erotic-grotesque-nonsense", occurred influenced by decadence works of Europe.
+In the late Taishō era and early Shōwa era, an artistic movement called Eroguronansensu, literally "erotic-grotesque-nonsense", occurred influenced by decadent works of Europe.
 Open sexual expressions were permitted in novels and manga but a strict control was applied on photographs and films.
 After World War II, the law against 'obscenity', Article 175, was the only official censorship law that remained in force.
 During the Allied occupation of Japan, which lasted until 1952, all forms of sexually explicit material were prohibited in the country.
 American forces occupying Japan imposed Western ideas of morality and law.
 The Japanese public slowly came to adopt some of these ideas and practices.
-Negative ideas of pornography, which was foreign to Japanese culture, were accepted and applied to visual depictions as they were the ones most likely recognized and thereby criticized by Westerners.
+Negative views about pornography that were foreign to Japanese culture were accepted and applied to visual depictions as they were the ones most likely recognized and thereby criticized by Westerners.
 As a result, once the occupation forces left, the Japanese government kept the ban on sexually explicit material in place until the late 1980s; images or depictions of frontal nudity were banned, as well as pictures of pubic hair or genitals.
 No sex act could be depicted graphically.
 Sex work was outlawed in Japan in 1958.

-Influenced by magazines like Playboy, pornographic magazines were printed soon after World War II.
+Influenced by magazines such as Playboy, pornographic magazines were printed soon after World War II.
 Playboy's articles being about American lifestyle, women being mostly non-Asian, interviews being with people largely unknown in Japan, and fashion and sport being American spawned a fashion for a genre known as yōmono (literally "Western things").

 In the early 1960s, several movie studios began producing "pink films".
-With censorship laws prohibiting genitals from being seen but otherwise free to express anything, these movies quickly diversified to fill all genres, including rape and bondage.
+With censorship laws prohibiting genitals from being seen but otherwise free to express anything, these movies quickly diversified to cover all genres, including rape and bondage.
 Throughout the 1960s, the "pink films" were mainly produced by low-budget, independent filmmakers such as Kōji Wakamatsu.
 In 1971, the major studio Nikkatsu entered the pink film genre.
 Starting in 1971, homosexually-oriented magazines began to appear, including Barazoku.
-Homosexual magazines tend to be tailored to particular segments of the population, such as Badi, which features younger adult males, Samson, devoted to chubby men, and G-men, featuring muscular men.
+Homosexual magazines tend to feature particular body types, such as Badi (younger adult males), Samson, (chubby men) and G-men, (muscular men).

 The 1976 Japanese love film In the Realm of the Senses by Nagisa Ōshima was banned from Japan due to its nudity and erotic content.
 Despite quickly becoming a sensation at film festivals in New York and Cannes, in October 1976 the film was seized by Japanese authorities.
-The film was based on a true story well known in Japan, its content, involving the vivid depiction of asphixiophilia, was considered too obscene for public viewing in Japan.
+While the film was based on a true story well known in Japan, its content, involving the vivid depiction of erotic asphyxiation, was considered too obscene for public viewing.
 The producer and script writer for the film were taken to court and charged with obscenity but were found not guilty.
 Frontal nudity was not permitted to appear on film in Japan until 1986.